The Diagnosis and Treatment of a Torn Anterior Cruciate Ligament

 There are numerous exercises performed during physical therapy following surgery for a torn anterior cruciate ligament, such as:

 The orthopedic surgeons at Cedars-Sinai Marina del Rey Hospital have vast knowledge and impressive experience in treating torn anterior cruciate ligaments, which guarantees low rates of postoperative complications and a fast recovery.

-If your anterior cruciate ligament is torn and requires surgery, we strongly recommend you to choose our hospital for treatment, as we have the privilege of having state of the art technology, by virtue of which our talented and skillful orthopedic surgeons can perform a wide range of procedures for a torn anterior cruciate ligament.
+If your anterior cruciate ligament is torn and requires surgery, we strongly recommend you to choose our hospital for treatment, as we have the privilege of having state of the art technology, by which our talented and skillful orthopedic surgeons can perform a wide range of procedures for a torn anterior cruciate ligament.